-Enlisting a HUD counselor to help can be a great way to resolve your mortgage default, particularly if you don’t feel comfortable talking to your lender or would like to speak with an expert.
+Enlisting a HUD counselor can be a great way to resolve your mortgage default, particularly if you don’t feel comfortable talking to your lender or would like to speak with an expert.

 4. Decide On A Repayment Plan

-It’s a good idea to look at your finances and determine how much you can afford to pay in addition to your usual payment.
-Then, reach out to your lender and let them know what you can afford to pay monthly on the past due balance.
+Look at your finances and determine how much you can afford to pay in addition to your usual payment.
+Then reach out to your lender and discuss how’ll you’ll make up for the past due balance.

 You may need to negotiate this number, but reaching out and taking the initiative to resolve your defaulted mortgage goes a long way.